Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 - Convergence and error analysis for benchmark problems
 - Log-log numerical plots with reference slopes
 - Reproducible Mathematica implementation
-- Potential applications in AI, dynamical systems, and time-delay modeling
+- Potential relevance to optimization and learning-based dynamical modeling

 ---

 ## 📌 Overview